sarutlaa/tinitiate-aws-glue/markdown/athena.md

 2. Upload the files given to you during the class to your respective S3 buckets.
 3. Create a bucket policy that allows all IAM users in your AWS account list-only access to Bucket1.
 4. Create a bucket policy that allows all IAM users in your AWS account read-only access to Bucket2.

+## Task to be submitted before Wednesday's class:
+For the prurchase csv please create a table through Athena in tinitiate_athena Data Catalog and perform few of the analysis on purchase data.